Non-covariance of "covariant polymerization" in models of loop quantum gravity: Introduction

 It is therefore important to explore possible alternative modifications.
 In this context, \cite{CovPol} suggest to apply a non-bijective canonical transformation to the classical theory, hoping that the modified model will be close enough to the classical system to preserve covariance, yet different enough to be considered a modification because the transformation is not bijective.
 As we will show in this paper, covariance is a subtle issue even in this case and must be derived.
 Once this task has been completed, it can be seen that the modifications are not compatible with general covariance or slicing independence in a global space-time structure.
 The equations suggested in \cite{CovPol} therefore do not show how models of loop quantum gravity could be made consistent with general covariance, and they do not provide counter-examples to the no-go results of \cite{NonCovDressed,Disfig}.

+Our analysis of general covariance makes use of effective line elements, as defined in \cite{EffLine}.
+A proper effective line element provides a geometrical interpretation of solutions of a modified theory of gravity.
+For the line element to have a proper geometrical meaning, it must be invariant under coordinate changes.
+But modified equations of a model may well change the gauge transformations imposed on basic fields, in particular if the model is formulated canonically and does not make use of space-time tensors.
+Therefore, the existence of suitable metric components constructed from the basic fields of the modified theory such that they form an invariant line element is, in general, not guaranteed.
+Even if metric components exist, their relationship with the basic fields is usually modified, compared with the classical relationship, in order to account for modified gauge transformations.

-Our analysis of general covariance makes use of effective line elements, as defined in \cite{EffLine}, that also reveal the global geometry implied by solutions of the modified theory.
-These solutions are simply concatenations of classical space-time regions, separated by time-reversal hypersurfaces.
-These hypersurfaces are defined using non-invariant quantities, thus violating covariance on a global level.
+In \cite{CovPol} and elsewhere in the literature, however, the simple classical relationship between metric components and basic fields is mistakenly assumed to hold also in the presence of modifications.
+A derivation of proper effective line elements then corrects the resulting understanding of space-time structure, and it reveals the global geometry implied by solutions of the modified theory.
+As a result, solutions of \cite{CovPol} are simply concatenations of classical space-time regions, separated by time-reversal hypersurfaces.
+These hypersurfaces, derived in more detail in Section~\ref{s:Global} below, are implicitly defined by time derivatives of canonical fields changing sign in a discontinuous manner.
+Their presence makes it possible for extrinsic curvature to remain bounded.
+However, they can be defined only using non-invariant quantities, thus violating covariance on a global level.

+In addition to the suggestion made in \cite{CovPol}, we will also consider the case of a bijective canonical transformation.
+Such a transformation should, of course, exactly preserve physical properties of the classical theory, including general covariance.
+Nevertheless, we will see that space-time structure in such a ``modified'' canonical theory is non-trivial and requires a dedicated analysis before physical conclusions can be drawn.
+The model therefore provides an instructive example: Even though it is unable to imply new physics, a careless analysis might wrongly suggest new effects such as singularity resolution.
+These lessons will then be applied to the model proposed in \cite{CovPol}.
+They are also relevant more broadly in a large number of models of loop quantum gravity in which line elements have been used for modified theories without confirming their geometrical validity \cite{BlackHoleModels}.

+The results of the present paper demonstrate the importance of considering properly defined effective line elements to express solutions of equations of motion in modified canonical theories of gravity.
+They also underline the highly non-trivial nature of covariance in models of loop quantum gravity, which turns out to be violated even by the minimal modifications suggested in \cite{CovPol}, based on a canonical transformation from the classical theory.